naveen-chauhan/Java-Machine-Coding-Examples/src/main/java/boardgame2048/Readme.md

 **Note -**

-Some of the changes in the impementation are redundant and non-necessay.
+Some changes in the impementation are redundant and non-necessay.
 Please be caution before copying blindly and make sure review it first.
 It might get into trouble ;)